I’m pregnant, how will COVID-19 affect me?

 What are the symptoms of COVID-19 in babies?

 If you have COVID-19, you will need to watch your baby for possible symptoms.
-COVID-19 symptoms in babies are usually mild but may include
+COVID-19 symptoms in babies are usually mild.
+The main symptoms in babies may include:

 - difficulty breathing/wheezing